Montana–Montana State football rivalry: 2010

 The Grizzlies needed a win in their final regular season game to continue its string of 12 straight conference championships and 17 straight playoff appearances.
 The Bobcats needed a win to clinch the conference title and a seed in the playoffs.
 With the game being played in Missoula, the Grizzlies appeared to have the advantage, but MSU scored touchdowns on its first three possessions and made them hold up for a 21–16 win with clutch defensive play in the second half.

 UM advanced the ball inside the MSU 10-yard line twice in the second half, but the Bobcats forced fumbles on both possessions, including one by star running back Chase Reynolds.
 UM drove to the MSU 14 for a first and 10 with under two minutes to play, but MSU defensive end Dustin O'Connell came through for the Bobcats.
 O'Connell (who had just returned from a severely broken collarbone) and linebacker Jody Owens dropped Reynolds for a one-yard loss on first down.
 O'Connell then hurried UM quarterback Justin Roper into throwing an incomplete pass on second down, and batted down a pass intended for a wide-open Kavario Middleton on third down.
 Roper threw the ball out of bounds on fourth down.
 UM would get one more chance to score when it moved the ball to the MSU 34, but the Bobcats sealed the win with an interception on the goal line by senior captain Michael Rider on the last play of the game.

 2011

 Montana State entered the 111th clash as the No. 1 ranked team in the nation for the first time since 1985.
 The Grizzlies put an end to that in humiliating fashion with a 36–10 win in front of the largest crowd (20,247) to attend a Cat-Griz game in Bozeman.

 A safety by UM cornerback Trumaine Johnson helped set up a short TD pass on a fourth-down pass late in the first half to give UM a 12–0 lead.
 After Montana State scored quickly to start the second half, the Grizzlies answered on the next play with a 79-yard bomb from Jordan Johnson to Jabin Sambrano.
 UM cruised from there.
 Montana finished the game with 309 yards rushing.

+Coach Pflugrad led Montana to a Big Sky Conference title and a national semifinal appearance in 2011, but the Brawl of the Wild win, the title and semifinal appearance were vacated by the NCAA on July 26, 2013 due to infractions involving booster benefits to players, including bail money and free legal representation.
+Individually, Pflugrad was hit with numerous sanctions by the NCAA for his part in the infractions.